Maozheng6/Maozheng/README.md

 [Project webpage](https://maozheng6.github.io/GazeSpeedup/)  <br/>

-Developped an end-to-end 3D Unity APP on Meta Quest 2 with C# for a new text input method with eye gaze and wristband input.
+Developed an end-to-end 3D Unity APP on Meta Quest 2 with C# for a new text input method with eye gaze and wristband input.
 Reduced 30% handmovement burden from users during swipe typing in VR by utilizing users' eye gaze. <br/>

 <br/>